mrcberkay/Text-Analysis/README.md

 * tqdm              4.66.1
 * typing-extensions 4.9.0

+5. **Extract the ZIP:** After downloading the ZIP file from Github (Code > Download ZIP), extract it to a folder that you created specifically for these files.

-5. **Run the Software:** Open main.py and click "Run Python File."
+6. **Run the Software:** Start Visual Studio Code (downloaded seperately from Microsoft's website).
+Go to "File" then "Open Folder" and select the folder where you extracted the files.
+Open main.py and click "Run Python File."
 The software UI will appear.

 **Using the Software**
 **First Text Box:** Add sentences one by one (click "Add") or paste a whole paragraph (check the "If u enable it, gets and splits sentences too" box).